reachweb/resrv-docs/configuration.md

 ## General Information

-Here you can set some general information about your company.
-This information is used in the Reservation emails that are automatically sent to the user.
+Here you can set some general contact information that will be used in the Reservation emails that are automatically sent to the user.

 ::: warning
 The "Logo" field doesn't work yet, please check the email configuration page to see how to add a logo manually.